 I have been exploring the potential of dependently typed programming, where sophisticated correctness properties and proofs can be integrated into types and programs, and mechanically verified by type-checking.
 More interestingly, with an interactive development environment (like the Emacs mode offered by Agda) that provides semantic hints in the form of type information, the programmer can gain better ‘situation awareness’ regarding the meaning of the program being constructed.
 (See, for example, my paper on programming metamorphic algorithms.)
 This is made possible primarily because of inductive families, and my DPhil thesis developed datatype-generic techniques based on ornaments for improving usability and reusability of inductive families.
 Currently my aim is to develop datatype-generic libraries that are suitable for the toolbox of the practical Agda programmer, starting with a framework (based on elaborator reflection) where datatype-generic constructions can be instantiated as, and for, native datatypes and functions.

-I also studied the Algebra of Programming (a.k.a.
-Bird–Meertens formalism or program calculation) and contributed to its dependently typed formalisation.
+I also studied the Algebra of Programming (which is a particular flavour of Bird–Meertens formalism, program calculation, or program derivation) and contributed to its dependently typed formalisation.

 I have also worked on bidirectional transformations for solving consistency maintenance (synchronisation) problems.
 More specifically, my focus was on bidirectional programming, which is largely synonymous with the construction of lenses.
 My main results in this area were built around a small ‘putback-based’ bidirectional programming language BiGUL (Bidirectional Generic Update Language), about which there were an Agda formalisation, a Haskell port, and an axiomatic semantics that helps to explain how to think about bidirectional programs unidirectionally.